lnbits/hardware-wallet/README.md

 ### Create a wallet from dice rolls

-The air-gapped T-Display Keyboard Module can create a 24-word BIP39 wallet using a physical six-sided die:
+The air-gapped T-Display Keyboard Module or a supported touchscreen keypad can create a 24-word BIP39 wallet using a physical six-sided die.
+The single-button Waveshare target deliberately disables dice entry because it has no practical way to enter six distinct values.

+From the webapp, connect and open **Device**, then select **Reset Wallet (use dice)**.
+The wallet password is sent through the encrypted pairing session;
+all dice rolls and seed words remain on the hardware.
+For an air-gapped flow:

 1. Put `/create your-password` in `commands.in.txt`.
 The password must contain at least 8 characters and cannot contain spaces.
 2. Insert the microSD card and reboot the device.
-3. Roll a fair six-sided die 100 times, entering each result with keypad keys `1` through `6`.
-Press `*` to remove the most recent entry.
+3. Roll a fair six-sided die 100 times, entering each result with keypad or touch keys `1` through `6`.
+Use `*` or **Delete** to remove an entry.
-4. At `100/100`, press `#` to create the wallet.
+4. At `100/100`, use `#` or **Done** to create the wallet.
-5. Write down each seed word shown on the device.
-Press `#` for the next word and `*` for the previous word.
-Press `#` on word 24 to finish.
+5. Write down each seed word shown on the device and use its contextual previous/next controls.
+Advancing from word 24 finishes.

-The keypad matrix uses columns GPIO 33, 32, and 25 and rows GPIO 21, 27, 26,
+The optional T-Display keypad matrix uses columns GPIO 33, 32, and 25 and rows GPIO 21, 27, 26, and 22.
-and 22.
 The firmware hashes the exact 100 ASCII dice digits with SHA-256 and uses the resulting 256 bits directly as BIP39 entropy.
 This makes the process reproducible for recovery and provides more than 256 bits of input entropy when the die is fair.

 Neither the dice sequence nor the seed words are written to the microSD card by `/create`; `commands.out.txt` only receives `/create 1` on success.
 Protect or